What is it?

 How does it happen?

 Patellar tendinopathy is not a particularly traumatic condition.
 Rather, it usually develops gradually over time due to prolonged overloading of the tendon.
 Like other tissues in the body, tendons are dynamic and can adapt to be able to withstand more force with training.
 However, if a tendon is unable to adapt to increased load quickly enough, it can develop micro tears.
 This leads to pain and dysfunction, known as tendinopathy.
-The risk of developing this condition can be increased by external factors, such as the type of sports chosen, training volume and the hardness of the training surface.
+The risk of developing this condition can be increased by external factors.
+These include the type of sports chosen, training volume and the hardness of the training surface.

 Intrinsic factors such as bone structure, muscle length, diet, age, muscle strength and overall health can also affect the ability of a tendon to adapt to forces.
 Anything that impairs the tendon’s ability to absorb force can lead to the development of tendinopathy.
 In general, men are affected by this condition more often than women.

 How can physiotherapy help?

 As with all conditions, the first step to effective treatment is an accurate diagnosis.
 Your physiotherapist will be able to correctly identify this condition and any factors that have led to its development.
 Treatment for any tendinopathy will involve a degree of rest and reevaluation of your training schedule.
 Treatment of the tendon itself has shown most effective with a targeted exercise program involving isometric and eccentric muscle contractions.
 These types of movements have been shown to help stimulate healthy tendon tissue to increase strength.
 They also help to support the damaged tissue, ultimately reducing pain.
 Tendinopathies can be notoriously difficult to resolve without patience and commitment to a rehabilitation program guided by a physiotherapist.